Your proposal centre – physical facility or WFH?

 - Bid manager and bid team training and development programmes.

 Relevant, accurate, up-to-date libraries to support your proposals

 The key point about library information, whether on-line or in hard copy, is that you need a cohesive strategy for verifying the validity and currency of the information.
-It is not sufficient to provide “last update” dates as a document may be old but still current in terms of validity.
+It is not sufficient to provide ‘last update’ dates: a document may be old but still current and valid.
 It needs to have been verified by the ‘owner’ as being accurate and up-to-date, so that users can rely on it.
-We can develop and implement the most appropriate approach for you depending on the type of information your users need for bids and the associated review and update requirements.
-This can range from the corporate qualification materials you need for PQQs and early stage bids through to technical and performance data, case studies, success stories and reference site information, all of which may need validation or account manager approval before being re-used in new bids.
+We can develop the most appropriate approach for you depending on the type of information your users need for bids and the associated review and update requirements.
+This can range from the corporate qualification materials for PQQs and early stage bids through to technical and performance data, case studies, success stories and reference site information, all of which may need validation or account manager approval before being re-used in new bids.